CiscoDevNet/Crosswork-KPI/AlertForwarding.md

 Crosswork can be configured to forward alerts generated from KPIs.
-Alerts can be forwarded to services outside of Crosswork for further processing, e.g.  Splunk, Webex Teams, Sitman, and ServiceNow.Crosswork
+Alerts can be forwarded to services outside of Crosswork for further processing, e.g.  Splunk, Webex Teams, Sitman, and ServiceNow.

 # Alert Message Format